joerick/pr-labels-action/README.md

 ### `labels`

 The labels on this PR.
+A string containing tag identifiers surrounded with spaces for easy use with `contains`.

+### `labels-object`

-A dictionary containing `true` where a label exists
+The labels on this PR.
+A dictionary containing `true` where a label exists.

 ## Example usage